Rick Perlstein: Early life and education

 Perlstein was born in Milwaukee, Wisconsin to a Reform Jewish family, the second child of Jerold and Sandra (née Friedman) Perlstein.
 His father ran Bonded Messenger Service, a delivery company founded by his grandfather in 1955.
-Perlstein grew up in the Bayside and Fox Point neighborhoods of suburban Milwaukee, taking cross country trips with his parents and siblings to national landmarks like Mount Rushmore and Yellowstone National Park.
+Perlstein grew up in the Bayside and Fox Point neighborhoods of suburban Milwaukee, taking cross-country trips with his parents and siblings to national landmarks like Mount Rushmore and Yellowstone National Park.
 In high school, upon earning his driver's license, Perlstein would head to Renaissance Books in downtown Milwaukee, and spend hours in its basement among stacks of old magazines from the 1960s.
 He later recounted in an interview: "I ended up getting my own archive on the 1960s culture wars.
 That's where it started."
 He also wrote in Rolling Stone: "A sixties obsessive since childhood, I misspent my teenage years prowling a ramshackle five-story used-book warehouse that somehow managed ... to stay one step ahead of Milwaukee, Wisconsin's building inspectors."
 Following graduation from Nicolet High School, Perlstein attended the University of Chicago, earning a bachelor's degree in history in 1992.
 While at the University of Chicago – years Perlstein described as "delightfully noisy and dissident", and a stark contrast to the suburbia of his youth, which "felt like a jail" – he was able to engage with and catch neighborhood jam sessions.

 Career

 After graduate study in American studies at the University of Michigan, Perlstein moved to New York in 1994, settling in the Park Slope neighborhood of Brooklyn.
 While in New York, Perlstein interned at Lingua Franca, a magazine about academic and intellectual life, where he would become an associate editor.
 Perlstein also began writing book reviews, for publications like The Nation and Slate.
 It was Perlstein's 1996 Lingua Franca essay "Who Owns the Sixties?" that won him public notice, by exposing the emerging chasm between older and younger historians.
 The essay also aroused the attention of a literary agent and soon after earned him a grant from the National Endowment for the Humanities.

 In December 2023, Perlstein was hired by The American Prospect to contribute a weekly column/email newsletter on media criticism, history and the 2024 United States elections, titled The Infernal Triangle.
+His time at the Prospect ended in 2024.